 Poland was hit harder by World War II than any other country — more than six million Poles died, half of them Jews.
 But the Poles — Jewish or not — did not go quietly.
 Monuments around the capital city remember their valiant, though eventually unsuccessful, uprisings.
 In 1940, nearly a half million Jews were moved into a ghetto in Warsaw.
 By 1943, only a tenth of the ghetto’s Jews survived — the rest had died from disease or been shipped to concentration camps.
 The survivors staged the Ghetto Uprising against their Nazi oppressors, but almost all of them were eventually killed in the fighting, captured and executed, or sent to concentration camps.
 A year later, as the Soviet army approached, a Polish resistance army staged the 1944 Warsaw Uprising against the Nazis, which resulted in the deaths of a quarter of a million Warsaw civilians.
 Today, you can still visit the neighborhoods and landmarks where these brave uprisings began.

-Oskar Schindler, hero of the film Schindler's List, lived and worked in the Polish city of Kraków, just two blocks from Wawel Castle.
-Fans of the film can visit Schindler's factory, currently the Telpod electronics factory (near the Kraków-Sablocie train station).
-The Jarden Bookshop, located in Kraków's Jewish Quarter, offers walking tours that include "Schindler's List" sights.
+Oskar Schindler, hero of the film Schindler’s List, lived and worked in the Polish city of Kraków, just two blocks from Wawel Castle.
+Today, Schindler’s Factory Museum, one of Europe’s best museums about the Nazi occupation, fills the actual factory building where Oskar Schindler and his Jewish employees worked.
+The Jarden Bookshop, located in Kraków’s Jewish Quarter, offers walking tours that include “Schindler’s List” sights.